xqh180110910537/DDHA-Net/README.md

+#DDHA-Net
-We evaluate our method on [IDRiD](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid) and [DDR](https://github.com/nkicsl/DDR-dataset).
+We evaluate our method on [IDRiD](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid) ,[DDR](https://github.com/nkicsl/DDR-dataset), and [HQCDR](https://github.com/xqh180110910537/HQCDR).
 The dataset we pre-process based on preprocessing operations and mmseg requirements is at x.

 First, you should set folds as follows :